stacks-network/docs/THEME_README.md

 $color-main: #0F1214;
 ```

-Further style customisation can be done in the following files:
+Further style customization can be done in the following files:
 ```
 /_sass/theme/mixins.scss
 /_sass/theme/variables.scss